A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 Using the template as a guide, discuss the terms of your roommate agreement with your housemates.
 Do not rush through, especially if there is an issue your roommates disagree on.

-It is better to pause and come back to the agreement later than to hastily set a rule that not all roommates are happy about.
+It is better to pause and return to the agreement later than to hastily set a rule that not all roommates are happy about.

 Step 3: Complete and sign the document